-Now that we have optimized the website as a whole it’s time to optimize the individual items and pages on the site.
+Now that we have optimised the website as a whole it’s time to optimise the individual items and pages on the site.
 To do this we need to add metadata to all the computer files, images, web pages and so on, on the site.

 Metadata is simply data about data.
 It means it is a description and context of the data.
-It helps to organize, find and understand data.
+It helps to organise, find and understand data.
 Here are a few real-world examples of metadata: